 The vast majority – over 96% of Americans – own a mobile phone, making the shift towards a digital model largely successful.
 With this rise in user adoption, a Deloitte report highlighted that a document identification in the form of digital driver’s licenses is a solution that would be highly beneficial for everyone, if security and privacy are not compromised.

 This can be done by enabling strong, secure driver license checkers.
-Driving license checks will verify the authenticity of the customer and ensure that the person is who they claim to be – even keeping teenagers from gaming the system.
+Drivers license validation checks will not only verify driving license but also the authenticity of the customer.
+This is to ensure that the person is who they claim to be – even keeping teenagers from gaming the system.

 Test driving a digital driver’s license